 Sunflowers I love sunflower seeds.
 But some larger or specialty blooming sunflowers will end up with a ton of blanks (unfertilized, empty, seed shells).
 If you want to grow sunflowers for the seed: pick varieties that are proven heavy seed producers.
 Watch out for sunflower maggots (which bore into the stem).

 If you have damage from snails, slugs or pillbugs on seedlings, they are all easy to control with repeated applications of organic, iron based, slug bait.
 If you are having trouble with birds eating your seedlings, place bird netting over the beds you have planted.

 Corn our second season of corn is planted in late July.
 Yep, there’s two sweet corn seasons in San Antonio.
 The first one is planted in February.
 (We have around 271 days in our growing season.)
-Although, I don’t harvest until fall, corn is one of the few plants I can plant in our summers.
+Although, I don’t harvest summer planted corn until fall: corn is one of the few plants I can plant in our summer heat.
 I am having a rat and mouse issue this year.
 They left the plants alone until they were a week into silking and then they ate the silks.
 This meant about half of my corn cobs were not pollinized properly.